Luke Thomas (journalist): Professional views

 Thomas, and other MMA journalists and fans, have criticized the UFC for putting on too many shows and thus diluting the quality of their product.
 On March 7, 2014; while watching Bellator 111 fight event which he reviewed on Mmafighting.com earlier that day, Thomas tweeted "Dear ALL MMA Promoters: More MMA is not better.
 No one cares anymore.
 Better MMA is better.
 Please fix your product.
 Thanks in advance.".
 UFC president Dana White responded with the tweet "Dear whoever the hell u are.
 Nobody gives a shit what u think 02 is sold out and fans r pumped for 2 nite.
 Ur opinion=WGAF" (White was referring to March 8, UFC Fight Night 37 in London).
 When another Twitter member confronted White, tweeting " if nobody gives a shit what [Thomas] thinks, then why is he on @ufc countdown shows?"
 White responded with the tweet "I already said wont make that mistake again".
-UFC Countdown shows are "UFC’s documentary series profiling the fighters appearing in upcoming Ultimate Fighting Championship events" also featuring prominent MMA media members point of view.
+UFC Countdown shows are "UFC's documentary series profiling the fighters appearing in upcoming Ultimate Fighting Championship events" also featuring prominent MMA media members point of view.

-On March 24, 2016, Thomas revealed on The MMA Beat (Episode 102), that he is blocked from Dana White's Twitter feed.
-Fellow panelists, MMA journalists Chuck Mindenhall and Jeff Wagenheim stated the same, while Ariel Helwani was not.
-Helwani has since been blocked.

 Personal life

 In January 2014, following the reported suicide of MMA female fighter Cat Zingano's husband, Thomas shared that his mother took her own life when he was 23 years old (2003).
 Thomas described his loss "a pain that is torturous and inextinguishable".

-Thomas's wife is Colombian born and raised in Bogotá.
+Thomas's wife is Colombian-born and was raised in Bogotá.
 They have one daughter together.

 Awards

-Thomas has been a 2014 Journalist Of The Year World MMA Awards nominee.
+Thomas was a 2014 Journalist of the Year World MMA Awards nominee.